ejeschke/ginga/doc/manual/concepts.rst

 Ginga has a flexible panel/workspace layout algorithm that allows a lot of customization into the appearance of the program.
-The majority of the interface is constructed as hierchical series of horizontally or vertically-adjustable panels.
+The majority of the interface is constructed as hierarchical series of horizontally or vertically-adjustable panels.
 At the terminus of each panel is a *workspace*.
 Each workspace is implemented by a GUI toolkit container widget such as